 The Orinda Police Department continuously works with the community to promote and practice safe gun ownership and firearm safety at home.
 The Orinda Police offers programs to assist the community in that endeavor.

 Securely storing firearms when not in use is the essential element of responsible gun ownership and the #1 way to help prevent firearm accidents, theft, and misuse.
-To this effect, the Orinda City Council voted unanimously on October 16, 2018 to approve a safe storage ordinance requiring that “except when carried on his or her person, or otherwise in his or her immediate control and possession, no person shall keep a firearm… in any residence in Orinda owned or controlled by that person unless the firearm is stored in a locked container… or the firearm is disabled with a safety device listed on the California Department of Justice’s roster of firearm safety devices…” The ordinance will go into effect on November 15, 2018.
+To this effect, the Orinda City Council voted unanimously on October 16, 2018, to approve a safe storage ordinance requiring that “except when carried on his or her person, or otherwise in his or her immediate control and possession, no person shall keep a firearm… in any residence in Orinda owned or controlled by that person unless the firearm is stored in a locked container… or the firearm is disabled with a safety device listed on the California Department of Justice’s roster of firearm safety devices…” The ordinance went into effect on November 15, 2018.

-• At any time, at an Orinda resident's request, the Orinda Police can conduct a safety audit to look at the various firearm storage/locking methods used by that resident.
-If you would like a police officer to examine your current firearm storage and/or provide recommendations for safe gun storage, please call the Orinda Police Department at (925) 254-6820.
+- At any time, at an Orinda resident's request, the Orinda Police can conduct a safety audit to look at the various firearm storage/locking methods used by that resident.
+If you would like a police officer to examine your current firearm storage and/or provide recommendations for safe gun storage, please call the Orinda Police Department at 925-254-6820.

-• The Orinda Police Department offers free trigger locks/cables that can stop a gun from operating while under lock and key to providing another level of safety.
+- The Orinda Police Department offers free trigger locks/cables that can stop a gun from operating while under lock and key to provide another level of safety.
 Anyone can drop into the police station and pick up a Project Childsafe Gun Lock.
 Trigger locks are one way of preventing someone from purposely or accidentally using the firearm that may cause injury.
 Gun boxes/safes provide an extra level of protection beyond trigger locks because guns are “out of sight,” and these devices prevent gun thefts from occurring during residential burglaries.